 Tidy people work on tasks a little at a time.
 They throw at least one load of laundry in the wash every day, so they don’t have to spend most of one day catching up.

 You won’t dislike one particular chore by spreading them out through weekly tasks because each job doesn’t take that long to finish.
-A clean home will be your reward when you have your plan in place.
+A tidy home will be your reward when you have your plan in place.

 3. Clean out the refrigerator